adrs0049/funpy/ReadMe.md

 1. Write a proper setup.py.
 2. Better unit testing.
-3. **Urgent:** Change the core memory layout to match numpy's standard.
-4. Object constructors are a mess, make more use of classmethods!
+3. Object constructors are a mess, make more use of classmethods!
-5. Fix module import, and have all the usual package things good to go i.e.\
+4. Fix module import, and have all the usual package things good to go i.e.\
    (`__doc__` strings) etc. Also make importing work in expected ways i.e.\

    ```